 A. County Site Visit.
 When a critical area screening tool or other source of information indicate the possible presence of a critical area or associated buffer on a subject property, the director shall visit the site to verify what critical areas or associated buffers may exist on site.
-Depending on the type of critical area being evaluated, the size of the parcel, the nature of surrounding development, and the level of degradation or development already existing on site, the director may be able to determine that no jurisdictional critical areas or associated buffers on site.
+Depending on the type of critical area being evaluated, the size of the parcel, the nature of surrounding development, and the level of degradation or development already existing on site, the director may be able to determine that no jurisdictional critical area exists on the subject property, or that the proposed activity will not impact the functions of any critical areas or associated buffers on site.